sourcegraph/handbook/content/engineering/code-intelligence/index.md

 ## Growth plan

 _Updated 2020-09-22_

-We are hiring an [Engineering Manager](../hiring/engineering-manager-code-intelligence.md) to lead and grow this team.

 We are also interested to hire an engineer who is capable of working on our web application as well as our backend systems.
 Apply here: [Software Engineer - Full Stack](https://about.sourcegraph.com/handbook/engineering/hiring/software-engineer-full-stack)